Pete Holmes (politician): 2021 election

-In office
+Tenure

 In the winter of 2010-2011, opponents of the Alaskan Way Viaduct replacement tunnel collected signatures to place both an initiative and a referendum opposing the project on the ballot.
 The proposed initiative, I-101, sought to void the contracts made between the City of Seattle and the State of Washington, while the referendum sought to approve or reject the contracts once they had been finalized by the City Council.
 In March, Holmes filed a motion with the King County Superior Court seeking a declaratory judgment against the proposed referendum, on the grounds that referendums are typically used to seek citizen review of legislation, not administrative contracts.
 The court allowed one of the eight sections of the referendum to go to ballot, where construction of the tunnel was eventually approved by voters.
 Holmes also sued to prevent Initiative 101 from making the same ballot, arguing that a city initiative could not prevent the state from constructing a state highway.
 The court agreed, and Initiative 101 was struck from the August ballot.

 Shortly after taking office, Holmes directed prosecutors to limit sentences for misdemeanor crimes to a maximum of 364 days' imprisonment, one day less than the previous one-year limit.
 This would avoid automatic deportation of non-citizens sentenced to one year or more.
 A year later, the Washington State Legislature changed the maximum sentence for misdemeanor crimes to 364 days, in part at Holmes' urging.
 Legal residents convicted of felonies or misdemeanor domestic violence still faced deportation under the law.